fiechterboi/simplest-todo-app/README.md

 # Simplest ToDo App

 A modern and simple To-Do app.
 This app allows you to easily add, complete and delete your tasks.
-It also supports a dark theme for an easy-on-the-eyes experience.
+It also comes with a dark theme for an eye-friendly experience.

 ## Features
 - Add, complete and delete tasks